pilegard/cogfoundations/index.Rmd

 Condensed from original version.
 American spellings used.
 Content added or changed to reflect American perspective and references.
 Context and transitions added throughout.
 Substantially edited, adapted, and (in some parts) rewritten for clarity and course relevance.

 #### Second edition {-}
-Revisions to first edition version: Sections 9.1 and 9.2 edited mostly for clarity, with subsection on confirmation bias edited for content as well.
+Second edition revisions by Leo Kleiman-Lynch: Sections 9.1 and 9.2 edited mostly for clarity, with subsection on confirmation bias edited for content as well.
 Section 9.3 on decision making entirely removed and rewritten from scratch, including new subsections on theories of decision making and constructed preferences.

-#### Current version
+#### Current version {-}
 Revisions since second edition: Prose re-written throughout to remove running example of Knut.

 Cover photo by Photo by Nathália Rosa on Unsplash.